spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 :::info

-You workload clusters deployed through Palette will inherit proxy configuration from the PCG cluster.
+Your workload clusters deployed through Palette will inherit proxy configuration from the PCG cluster.
 The PCG is not used as a network proxy for deployed workload clusters.
-The PCG does also not provide connectivity to the internet for the workload clusters.
-Individual workload clusters must have their own proxy configurations to access the internet.
+The PCG also does not provide internet connectivity for the workload clusters.
+Individual workload clusters must have their proxy configurations to access the internet.

 :::